Need more Leads?

 Your domain authority ranking can drop because of several factors, such as:

 For the last several years, multiple companies have devised their own domain reputation ranking tools that aim to measure the same thing but are named things like “domain reputation” or “site authority.”
 It’s important to note that one tool’s domain authority ranking scores likely won’t align with those of another.
-Whichever metric of page health you use, be sure to keep it consistent.
+Be sure to keep whichever metric of page health you use consistent.

 Typically, the recommended frequency for checking your domain authority is about once a month.
 This frequency allows you to track changes over time without getting overwhelmed by constant monitoring.

 Domain authority is an important marketing metric because it can help you build a strong SEO strategy that propels your company forward.
-It is therefore important that you know how to improve domain authority.
-However, just remember that domain authority predicts success, it doesn’t guarantee it.
+Therefore, it’s important to know how to improve domain authority.
+However, just remember that domain authority predicts success—it doesn’t guarantee it.
 Because of this, boosting your score should never be the end goal.

-To increase domain authority for your website, follow the three steps we discuss in this article.
+Follow the three steps discussed in this article to increase your website’s domain authority.
 When you do, your domain authority and your site’s ability to rank well in search engine results will improve.

 Invest in professional marketing services from WebFX and kick your company’s growth into high gear.